Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

     ```

 <a name="ce_hce_event"></a>
-## Managing HCE Events from the NFC Reader
+## Manage HCE events from the NFC reader

-To manage HCE events from the NFC reader:
+To manage HCE events from the NFC reader, follow the steps below:

 1. Define an event handler to be triggered when an HCE event occurs: